ninagroop/ninagroop/content/home/index.md

   unfailing as ocean waves.
 featuredimage: shifaaz-shamoon-okvxy9tg3ky-unsplash.jpg
 ---
-## Need help with your next chapter?
+## You always have the power to write a new future.

-You always have the power to write a new future.
-Your past doesn’t dictate or even predict it.
 Trust me: It’s never too late to encounter your heart and renew your life to live with joy and purpose.
 I've done it, and you can too.

 For more than two decades as an editor, I helped uncover what authors were really trying to say, refining their thoughts and words to clarify their message.
 [As a coach](/coaching), I will help you uncover what your heart is saying and then provide you the tools to live it.